redhadron/lifeline-dv/README.md

 I'll add instructions if anyone is interested!

 Todo:
+-add validate method to engine.
-  create engine block.
+-create engine block.
-  split burn into burn and _burn. use the same format for resources in all arguments. add tests.
+-split burn into burn and _burn.
+-use the same format for resources in all arguments.
+-add tests.